 It is true that these stories can be seen as nothing more than escapism.
 Zialcita’s career as a filmmaker was almost completely coterminous with Ferdinand Marcos’s rule as president of the Philippines.
 Under Marcos, particularly in the martial law period, Filipino artists risked censorship or even persecution if they directly tackled political issues, so many of them could only work with safer, diversionary topics.
 The idea was that the more escapist and non-politically sensational films and literature became, the less preoccupied the people would be with grave social matters.
 Zialcita was one of those artists who worked in the diversionary domain.
 His films did tackle social issues, but these were affairs of the racy, personal kind, not those political issues of national scope.
 As filmmaker Milo Sogueco confirms, Zialcita is known for these “glossy movies” about wealthy people, full of sharp and witty dialogue.
 The characters’ main concern is more often than not romance, and they effortlessly and naturally switch to English in the midle of conversation to emphasize a point—a glaring marker of affluence.
 It is easy to imagine the mass audiences in our poverty-wracked country, like the characters who keep on eavesdropping on party lines, deriving voyeuristic pleasure from watching these scandalous stories of the elite.

 But none of this warrants dismissing Zialcita as a somehow lesser artist.
 That his films make almost no mention of the social upheavals of their time does not mean that they have nothing to offer for meaningful discussion.
-Indeed, more than three decades later, they have become quite relevant now, in this particular point of the film industry’s history—of social history at large, in fact—when gender issues has become a paramount and urgent issue.
+Indeed, more than three decades later, they have become quite relevant now, in this particular point of the film industry’s history—of social history at large, in fact—when gender issues have become paramount and urgent concerns.

 At first blush, Zialcita’s films show an appalling, apparent backwardness.
 In Nagalit ang Buwan sa Haba ng Gabi, he makes a teenage girl hate her mother when she is suspected of being unfaithful, while she forgives her father for the very same sin, because he’s a man anyway, she says.
 The portrayal of rape in Karma is scandalous at the least, and if the film were made today it could very well stir protests.